sourcegraph/sourcegraph-public-snapshot/doc/code_search/tutorials/search_subexpressions.md

 (repo:sourcegraph (Github case:yes)) or (organisation case:no)
 ```

-Fully parenthesizing subexpressions makes it clear what the intent is, so that
-you can avoid relying on conventions that may not interpret the query the way
+Fully parenthesizing subexpressions makes it clear what the intent is so that you can avoid relying on conventions that may not interpret the query the way you intended.
-you intended.

 ### Subexpression expansion